 You want:

-• Minimum load rating BELOW your LED wattage
+- A minimum load rating BELOW your total LED wattage.

 Drivers – The Hidden Hero